DemikFR/Gmail_Manager_Scripts/README.md

 After seeing some articles, I had seen that I could do it through Python and its Imaplib library, which serves precisely to connect to the Gmail API.
 Since I'm studying Python and there was this need to use it, why not?

 I separated 3 Jupyter Notebook scripts (You need to run them in this order):
-* <strong>get_email_data</strong>: This script is for connecting and fetching email data such as sender, subject and message.
+* <strong>get_email_data</strong>: This script is for connecting and fetching email data such as sender and subject.
 Additionally, it treats this data and places it in a CSV file.
 * <strong>analysis_my_gmail</strong>: As the name implies, it will do a little analysis with some graphs for interpretation.
 * <strong>delete_emails</strong>: Here, the e-mails will be deleted according to the selected senders.